Top tips to reduce food waste with kids

 - When reheating food, make sure it is piping hot all the way through before serving.
 If you use a microwave, take it out half way through reheating and give it a good stir.

-The problem with snacks, is that sometimes they can get opened, but not finished.
+Another problem with snacks, is that sometimes they can get opened, but not finished.
 Or a bite taken out of but not fully eaten.
-Sometimes they get bashed about at the bottom of a bag, bruised, squashed and crushed.
+Sometimes snacks can be bashed about at the bottom of a bag, where they can get bruised, squashed or crushed.

 What can you do about this?
 If you are taking food out and about with you, try to keep it in containers that will protect it from getting squashed.
 Some foods get squashed easier than others e.g. bananas, so they are better eaten at home, rather than taken out with you.
 Here are some tips for what to do with problem snack foods: